-In terms of deprivation, East Renfrewshire is one of the least deprived local authority areas in Scotland.
-However, there are notable discrepancies that we see across the area with some neighbourhoods experiencing significant disadvantage.
-More than half of East Renfrewshire's population (55%), and 67% of the Eastwood population live in SIMD datazones that are among the 20% least deprived in Scotland.
-All of East Renfrewshire's neighbourhoods that are among the 20% most deprived are concentrated in the Barrhead locality with a quarter of the population living in these datazones.
+However, there are notable discrepancies seen across the area with some neighbourhoods experiencing significant disadvantage.
+More than half of East Renfrewshire's population (53%), and 67% of the Eastwood population live in SIMD datazones that are among the 20% least deprived in Scotland.
+All of East Renfrewshire's neighbourhoods that are among the 20% most deprived are concentrated in the Barrhead locality, with a quarter of the population living in these datazones.

-In line with the socio-demographic profile we see differing health outcomes for the populations in our two localities.
+In line with this socio-demographic profile, we see differing health outcomes for the populations in our two localities.
 While life expectancy at birth is above the Scottish average for East Renfrewshire as a whole, it remains below average in the Barrhead locality.
 Early mortality rates and the prevalence of long-term conditions including cancers are also higher for Barrhead.
-Data also shows poorer outcomes for the Barrhead locale in relation to the percentage of the population prescribed medication for anxiety, depression and psychosis.
+Data also shows poorer outcomes for the Barrhead locality in relation to the percentage of the population prescribed medication for anxiety, depression and psychosis.
 Hospital admission related to alcohol and drugs are also higher for Barrhead.

-Post covid impact have are still developing it is clear that there have been negative consequences for businesses and employment prospects nationally and locally.
+Post Covid-19 impacts are still developing but it is clear that there have been negative consequences for businesses and employment prospects nationally and locally.
 The evidence clearly links economic disadvantage with poorer physical and mental health outcomes and we have seen the unemployment rate rise in East Renfrewshire.
 The impact on health inequalities has had a disproportionate impact for disadvantaged communities and specific vulnerable groups.
 The diminished or interrupted care and support has made disabled people, black and minority ethnic people, older people and children and young people more vulnerable.
 Mental health and wellbeing has been impacted across all age groups increased social isolation, distress, anxiety, fear of contagion, depression and insomnia in the general population.
 A number of key groups are at higher risk of adverse mental health outcomes.
 These include front line staff, women, and people with underlying health conditions, children and young people (up to age 25).
 Locally, we know that families and people we support have reported worsening mental wellbeing.